Maharishi School (US): Fine arts

 The Arts Department consists of Visual Arts and Music.
 Vocal and instrumental music are offered during school hours and as extracurricular programs.
 Maharishi School is a member of the Photo Imaging Education Association (PIEA).
 Middle and Upper School students have won awards in many of the PIEA International Student–Teacher Photo Competition and Exhibition events, including Grand Prizes in 2002 and 2004.

 In 2009, students won seven out of the 11 awards available in Iowa's Second Congressional District in the Congressional Art Competition, a nationwide event sponsored by the members of the U.S. House of Representatives.
 In 2010, Maharishi students again "dominated" the competition in the Congressional Art Contest by taking the first and third place awards as well as "three of the six honorable mentions" in Iowa's Second District.
 Senior Kenzie Wacknov received the top award.

 Athletics

-The Pioneers compete in the south division of the Southeast Iowa Superconference.
-School sponsored sports include cross-country, basketball, track, tennis, golf, boys’ soccer and girls’ volleyball.
+The Pioneers formerly competed Southeast Iowa Superconference (South Division), the Pioneers no longer offer any of the non–sharing agreement sports sponsored by the SEISC.
 Any student can be a member of an interscholastic sports team.
 Varsity coaches attribute the success of their teams to the players' practice of Transcendental Meditation.